3 ways to make your startup more productive

 Fix it fast.
 If the situation does not improve, and the work does not get better, sometimes other actions are necessary.
 If this is a poor performance issue that lasts, you have to understand that by the time you are aware of a lackluster effort, your superstars are already aware of someone not pulling their weight.
 And, they are counting on you to address it.

 Finally, I would like to address a more global issue.
-Often, in our efforts to get the most out of employees we too often make a common mistake: We spend too much time worrying about poor performers and not enough time focusing on the star performers.
+Often, in our efforts to get the most out of employees, we too often make a common mistake: We spend too much time worrying about poor performers and not enough time focusing on the star performers.
 The real secret to making the biggest impact rests in investing in your best people and ensuring they become even better.

 Unfortunately, that rarely happens.
 Instead, the best players are viewed as so good that they are often left on their own.
 We have to think about it differently.
 If someone is tremendously good, you should ask, What can I do to make them even better?
 If someone is an A student, you must explore what you can do to make them an A+ student.
 After all, the recipe for greatness is generally not found by taking a C student and making him or her a B student.